ethanjli/phyllo/transport.md

 Data transport protocol functionality is decomposed into abstraction layers.
 Each layer exchanges data payloads [encapsulated](https://book.systemsapproach.org/foundation/architecture.html#encapsulation) as blobs of bytes together with some other associated data exchanged between peers.
 Above the frame layer, transport layers also exchange a [demultiplexing key](https://book.systemsapproach.org/foundation/architecture.html#multiplexing-and-demultiplexing) together with each data payload to specify how the payload should be handled.

-Conventional stack configurations are as follows:
+Conventional stack configurations (with the top of the stack higher in the table and the bottom of the stack at the bottom of the table) are as follows:

 | Transport Layer                                | Full | Standard | Minimal |
 | ---------------------------------------------- | ---- | -------- | ------- |